mxvish/reiwa/README.md

 # reiwa
-Date command to display Gegnal year(only for Reiwa era).
+Shell script to display Gegnal year using date command(only for Reiwa era).

 # Usage